 Theology on Tap is a ministry of the Church of the Advent for young adults (college aged through the thirties, married or single) in the Greater Boston Area.

-We gather at the Carrie Nation Cocktail Club to hear a speaker and have a conversation around some aspect of theology – as it pertains to the Church, literature, society, philosophy, ethics, culture, music, art and many other topics.
+We gather at the Silvertone Bar & Grill in downtown Boston to hear a speaker and have a conversation around some aspect of theology – as it pertains to the Church, literature, society, philosophy, ethics, culture, music, art and many other topics.
 You need not be an Advent parishioner to attend (though of course we'd love it if you came to worship with us sometime), and anyone who's at least 21 years old is welcome to join us.
 For more information, please visit the Theology on Tap website or check the weekly announcements.